 CURRENT_USER() functions can be used to see the

-difference between the connecting user and the account whose
+difference between the connecting user (the proxy user) and the

-clause specifying a string that the server passes to the plugin
+specifying a string that the server passes to the plugin when the

-when the user connects.
-It is up to each plugin whether the
+name to a proxied user name.
+It is up to each plugin whether it

-format of the authentication string depends on how the plugin
+the authentication string depends on how the plugin intends to use

-intends to use it.
-Consult the documentation for a given plugin
+it.
+Consult the documentation for a given plugin for information

 GRANT PROXY ON '